(For those of you not in the U.S., third grade is generally 8-year olds.)

 I Survived by Lauren Tarshis HISTORICAL FICTION

 The I Survived series are excellent, fast-paced adventures set during significant historical events.
 Your kids will zip through these short, can’t-put-it-down books.
 The stories always are about a young person trying to survive the historically important, life-changing event such as the Titanic, Hurricane Katrina, Pearl Harbor, Nazi Invasion, and the Hindenburg crash.
-You’ll probably want to get a boxed set so your kids can immerse themselves in this series.
+You’ll probably want to get a box set so your kids can immerse themselves in this series.

 Big Nate by Lincoln Peirce HUMOR

 We LOVE this series — each book will keep your kids laughing.
 The funny plots are about Nate’s life at home and school, which are totally relatable to any kid, especially boys.
 Some, like this one are written in a combo of text and comics while others are straight graphic novels like Big Nate Welcome to My World.
+Box set here.

 Get to Work, Hercules!
 (Myth-O-Mania) by Kate McMullan HUMOR MYTH